-The schedule was the driving force behind this project because Nintendo wanted the building to open 6 months earlier than the original schedule would allow.
-Apex worked with the General Contractor to make this happen and helped plan logistics of two tower cranes on the project that would support the accelerated schedule.
-Zoning and a comprehensive erection plan allowed Apex to use two tower cranes simultaneously with no jib or load line interference.
-Apex performed many scopes on this site including rebar, miscellaneous and tower crane erection.
+The schedule was the driving force behind this project as Nintendo wanted the building to open 6 months earlier than the original schedule would allow.
+Apex worked with the General Contractor to make this happen by planning logistics to use two tower cranes on the project that would support the accelerated schedule.
+Zoning and a comprehensive erection plan allowed Apex to seamlessly use two tower cranes simultaneously with no jib or load line interference.
+Apex performed multiple scopes on this site including rebar, miscellaneous and tower crane erection.

 Apex built a 360′ long pedestrian bridge that connects the Museum of Flight Buildings and spans East Marginal Way in Seattle.
 It is an eye catching icon in the industrial area where the museum is located.
 The bridge was erected in two sections with minimum clearance between buildings and beneath live high voltage power lines.
 Erection and AESS compliant welds were complete in one 20 hour shift in order to accommodate the City of Seattle’s road closure and lighting constraints.
 This project was awarded an AISC IDEAS award, recognizing projects for Innovative Design in Engineering and Architecture with Structural Steel.

 River Run Ranch is a custom 140’ x 240’ horse arena located

 Apex Montana provided design assistance and supplied this